Playful Pups, LLC

 • Focus on sharpening the skills taught in Pre-k as well as learning a few new ones

-• Puppies get 20 minutes of supervised play time at the start of class, followed by 40 minutes of training.
+• Puppies get 15 minutes of supervised play time at the beginning and end of class, and 30 minutes of training in between

 • Classes are one hour a week for 6 weeks